charleshansen/mock-promises/README.md

 ```

 ## Native Promises
 If you are using Native promises, mock promises needs to mock out the constructor, which requires `getMockPromise`.
-This method is doing a lot more than `install`, and is still in development.
-Mock Promises currently has significantly reduced functionality with Native Promises.
+This method is doing a lot more than `install` and may have slightly different behavior than mocking out promises from libraries.

 ```js
 Promise = mockPromises.getMockPromise(Promise);